Snap to Network

 Search Distance

-The distance from each point feature to search for network features to snap to.
+The distance to search from each point feature for network features that the point features can snap to.

 String

 The fields that uniquely identify observations.
-If the Track ID key field is identified in the input dataset, it will be automatically picked up.
+If the Track ID key field is identified in the input dataset, it is automatically picked up.

 If a Track ID field has not been specified for the input dataset, this parameter must be used to identify the Track ID fields that uniquely identify observations.